Jaz Deol

-Jaskiranjit Singh Deol (born 12 March 1989) is a British actor known for portraying the role of Kheerat Panesar on the BBC soap opera EastEnders from 2019 to 2022.
+Jaskiranjit Singh Deol (born 12 March 1989) is a British actor known for playing Kheerat Panesar on the BBC soap opera EastEnders from 2019 to 2022.

 Career

 Deol made his onscreen debut in the 2010 television film Casting Nina as Bhaljit Singh.
 He then made appearances in television series such as Code of a Killer, Together and The Halcyon.
-In October 2019, he began portraying the role of Kheerat Panesar in the BBC soap opera EastEnders.
+In October 2019, he began playing Kheerat Panesar in the BBC soap opera EastEnders.
 Deol's character was part of the first Sikh family in EastEnders.
 The Panesar family are of Ramgarhia Sikh heritage.